-- 2.3.4 At the World Games level, dancers are not allowed to compete with the same routine as the previous Special Olympic World Games. - 2.4 Unified Sport - 2.4.1 Selection of Special Olympics Athletes and Unified Sports® Partners of similar age is preferred and ability is required for Unified Sports® training and competition in DanceSport. - 2.4.2 Each Unified Sports® Duo/Couple shall consist of one Special Olympics Athlete and one Unified Sports® Partner. - 2.4.3 A Team shall consist of a minimum of four and a maximum of twelve athletes, a maximum of 50% of the team can be Unified Sports® dancers.
-The team can consist of male and female athletes - 2.4.4 A coach may not also participate as a Unified Sports® Partner. - 2.5 Divisioning - 2.5.1 Before the final Competition a day of divisioning will be held.
+- 2.4.1 Selection of Special Olympics Athletes and Unified Sports Partners of similar age is preferred and ability is required for Unified Sports training and competition in DanceSport. - 2.4.2 Each Unified Sports Duo/Couple shall consist of one Special Olympics Athlete and one Unified Sports Partner. - 2.4.3 A Team shall consist of a minimum of four and a maximum of twelve athletes, a maximum of 50% of the team can be Unified Sports partners.
+The team can consist of male and female athletes.
+Within the range of 4-12 dancers per team, the technical delegate can set a certain minimum and maximum of the size of the team for an individual competition. - 2.4.4 A coach may not also participate as a Unified Sports partner. - 2.5 Divisioning - 2.5.1 Before the final Competition, a day of divisioning will be held.
 The competitors will all dance twice on two separate days, possibly at separate locations.
-There may be a day off between Divisioning and the final Competition. - 2.5.2 Divisioning will be judged by an independent team of a minimum of three judges who can also be judging officials during the final Competition.
+There may be a day off between Divisioning and the final Competition.
+Divisioning and Finals may be held on the same day as long as dancers have a break between rounds. - 2.5.2 Divisioning will be judged by an independent team of a minimum of three judges who can also be judging officials during the final Competition.
 The same technical delegate will preside over for the divisioning as well as the final competition. - 2.5.3 The technical delegate can divide Solos and Duos in male and female categories.
 If there are less than three (3) dancers - 2.5.4 Couples and Teams will not be divided in males and female categories. - 2.6 Final Competition - 2.6.1 After divisioning dancers will be placed in their final divisions.
 A division can hold between three and eight Solos/Couples/Duos/Teams. - 2.7 Awards - 2.7.1 Dancers will be awarded according to Section 12 of Sport Rules Article 1 - 2.8 Restrictions - 2.8.1 No routine shall include the following. - 2.8.1.1 Head Spin - 2.8.1.2 Head Stand - 2.8.1.3 Back or Front Flips - 2.8.1.4 Lifts with the uplifted person's feet any higher than the lifting person's shoulder